cd-barratt/Life_on_the_edge.github.io/Vignette.md

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_10.png)

-**adaptive_sensitivity()** quantifies the adaptive diversity across all populations by plotting the proportions of individuals that are adapted to each category defined in the params file (e.g. 'hot_dry'/'cold_wet'/'intermediate').
+**quantify_local_adaptations(species_binomial)** will plot the local adaptation categories described above in geographic space.
+It plots the proportions of individuals that are adapted to each category defined in the params file (e.g. 'hot_dry'/'cold_wet'/'intermediate').
 It uses the outputs generated by the individual categorisation (above), and plots a summary map of all samples (individuals and populations) and which conditions they are adapted to

 Individual categorization summary: